Demolition (professional wrestling): Addition of Crush (1990–1991)

 Soon after, due to the Legion of Doom (L.O.D.) now being on the WWF roster, Demolition's popularity began to decline and they regained the managerial services of Mr. Fuji in the fall of 1990.
-At Survivor Series, The Perfect Team (Demolition and Mr. Perfect) was defeated by The Ultimate Warriors (the Ultimate Warrior, the "Texas Tornado" Kerry Von Erich, and the Legion of Doom).
+At Survivor Series, the Perfect Team (Demolition and Mr. Perfect) was defeated by the Ultimate Warriors (Ultimate Warrior, the "Texas Tornado" Kerry Von Erich, and the Legion of Doom).
 Shortly after, Ax left the WWF, with the on-air explanation being an order from kayfabe WWF President Jack Tunney that there could only be two members of Demolition.
 Smash and Crush were the two remaining members, and went on to primarily lose to teams such as the Rockers and the Legion of Doom.
 The team lost a match to Genichiro Tenryu and Koji Kitao at WrestleMania VII.

 The team's next match was at WWF/SWS Wrestlefest on March 30, 1991 where they defeated Shunji Takano & Shinichi Nakano.
 Following this match, Demolition would continue to wrestle in the SWS throughout the summer usually on the losing end of matches.
 Crush went on a leave of absence from the WWF (his SWS commitments aside), while Smash wrestled in singles matches (usually on the losing end) for a brief time before also leaving the WWF.
 As well as SWS, they also teamed in the WWC after leaving the WWF.
 The team's final WWF-related match occurred on an SWS show in Japan on September 18, 1991 in a losing effort to George Takano and Shunji Takano.
 Afterwards, they eventually broke up and the member Crush would return to PNW (where he had previously wrestled as Brian Adams), still in his Demolition attire and paint, but as a face, where he would eventually win the PNW Heavyweight Championship Smash would later return to the WWF as the Repo Man a sneaky thief claiming to be a repossessor, in the fall of 1991.
 Crush would also return in the spring of 1992, still as a face, beginning a run as the popular "Kona Crush" surfer type building on Adams being a native of Hawaii).
 The two ended up facing off at SummerSlam 1992, with Crush getting the victory over Repo Man.
 Crush would later turn heel on Randy Savage and rehire Mr. Fuji as his manager in 1993, once again painting his face, only in a different pattern from his Demolition days.